scottalford75/Remora-docs/docs/source/configuration/Setup-Config-File.rst

 | **Comment:** is just for the user to give a custom name to keep track of what it is set to and has no effect on the machine.
 | **Joint Number:** (0-8) This is where you link the join/axis to LinuxCNC.
 This number must match what is set in your hal file.
-| **Step/Direction/Enable Pins:** These are user set pin to connect to your motor driver.
+| **Step/Direction/Enable* Pins:** These are user set pin to connect to your motor driver.
+- Note: "Enable Pin" as a config entry is only used on the SPI version, for other versions, a Digital Pin configured as an output is used

 Digital Pin
 -----------